Rise of the Classics

 - "[T]he book is relevant to a large number of the great ideas and great issues that have occupied the minds of thinking individuals for the last 25 centuries."

-What's been rediscovered is especially the last criteria: these books well-examine the perennial issues of human beings and their civilizations.
+What's been rediscovered is especially the last criterion: these books well examine the perennial issues of human beings and their civilizations.

 And what many have realized is: without knowledge from these books, they're left ignorant and bereft about the world around them, which has been shaped by the ideas in the books.

 Before the 20th century, these were the books in print, these were the books that the most successful people studied.